Become an Associate Editor

 As our Associate Editors and Senior Editors pages show, IDEA relies on many volunteer collaborators, working without compensation, simply for the reward of the work itself, and perhaps for the publishing credit or the consultancy opportunities it brings.

-IDEA’s editors select the speakers, record them, analyze and describe the samples, and transcribe the subjects’ speech, sometime phonetically, but more often, simply orthographically.
-We create personal pages for our editors where we publish their biographies, photographs, contact details, and a complete record of their publications (once we have accepted five of their contributions).
+IDEA’s editors select the speakers, record them, analyze and describe the samples, and transcribe the subjects’ speech, sometime phonetically, but more often simply orthographically.
+We create personal pages for our editors where we publish their biographies, photographs, contact details, and a complete record of their publications.

-If you then feel confident that you have the skills and the dedication to undertake the responsibilities, please go to the Submissions page and fill out the PROSPECTIVE IDEA ASSOCIATE EDITOR form, at the same time sending us your first sample.
+If you then feel confident that you have the skills and the dedication to undertake the responsibilities, please go to the Submissions page and submit your first sample!

 We hope to hear from you soon!